wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-Here is a sample payload for the template:
+Here is a sample alert target output generated with the template:

 {% raw %}
 ```handlebars